 All GTA positions are for two years.
 You do not have to apply.
 You are automatically granted a teaching position upon acceptance into the program.

-Additional stipends can be sought through The Graduate School.
-We also submit our top candidates for prestigious university-wide fellowships, scholarships, and the Diversity Recruitment Bonus.
+We submit our top candidates for prestigious university-wide fellowships, scholarships, and the Diversity Recruitment Bonus.
 In order to qualify for the Diversity Recruitment Bonus, a student must belong to an acknowledged minority group.
 Students who may qualify are strongly urged to indicate their ethnic identity on the Graduate School web application.
 On rare occasions, students receive additional funding by working with other departments.